facontidavide/plotjuggler-release/.github/ISSUE_TEMPLATE.md

 Thanks for contributing to PlotJuggler.
 You are great!

+# If you ignore these instructions, I will ignore your issue

 Please allow me to better understand your problem providing the following information:

 - Please use always the master branch or the latest tag, if you can.